Festus Mogae: Post-presidency

+Shortly after leaving the presidency, Mogae won the 2008 Ibrahim Prize for Achievement in African Leadership, and received US$5 million over 10 years and US$200,000 annually for life thereafter.

-Mogae currently serves as Special Envoy of the United Nations Secretary-General on Climate Change.
+Mogae served as Special Envoy of the United Nations Secretary-General on Climate Change.
 In 2010, he joined the advisory board of US nonprofit TeachAids.
-He also currently serves as chairman of the Choppies supermarket group where he earned Pula 529,000 in 2011.
+He also served as chairman of the Choppies supermarket group where he earned Pula 529,000 in 2011.

-In 2013, along with former President Benjamin Mkapa of Tanzania, Mogae co-chaired a sustainable development symposium, hosted by the UONGOZI Institute in collaboration with Club de Madrid, organisation of which Mkapa was also a member.
+In 2013, along with former President Benjamin Mkapa of Tanzania, Mogae co-chaired a sustainable development symposium, hosted by the UONGOZI Institute in collaboration with Club de Madrid.

-Personal life
+Personal life and death

+Mogae was born in Serowe on 21 August 1939.
+He studied economics in the United Kingdom, first at University College, Oxford, and then at the University of Sussex.

-Festus Mogae married Barbara Mogae in 1967.
+Mogae married Barbara Mogae in 1967.
 They have three daughters, born between 1969 and 1987: Nametso, Chedza and Boikaego.